Who Is John Cena?

 John Felix Anthony Cena was born on April 23, 1977, in West Newbury, Massachusetts, the second of John Sr. and Carol Cena's five boys.

 At an early age, Cena showed a passion for sports and working out.
-By the time he was 15 he was a regular gym rat and, after graduating high school, Cena headed off to Springfield College in Massachusetts to study exercise physiology and prove his worth on the football field.
+By the time he was 15, he was a regular gym rat and after graduating high school, Cena headed off to Springfield College in Massachusetts to study exercise physiology and prove his worth on the football field.
 At Springfield, Cena turned himself into a Division III All-American offensive lineman and team captain.

 Foray into Wrestling

-For Cena, the suggestion of making a go of it as a wrestler wasn't an entirely outlandish idea.
+For Cena, the suggestion of making a go of it as a wrestler was not an entirely outlandish idea.
 His father, John Sr. (a.k.a.
 Johnny Fabulous), made a living as a wrestling announcer and businessman.
 As a kid growing up in suburban Massachusetts, the younger Cena spent many hours glued to the television set as he watched his wrestling heroes such as Hulk Hogan, Ultimate Warrior and Shawn Michaels go at it in the ring.

 Cena captured the OVW heavyweight title in February 2002, then made his WWE debut that June when he signed up with the Smackdown roster.
 Just two years later, Cena took home the United States Championship, defeating The Big Show in March 2004 in Wrestlemania XX.

 In the years since, Cena has notched many wins and titles.
 In 2007, he became the first wrestler to ever come up victorious against Edward "Umaga" Fatu.